elastic/beats/README.md

 Beat for various metrics (MetricsBeat), a Beat for real user monitoring (RumBeat), etc.

-InfraBeat is the repository containing the Go packages common to all the Beats.
+libBeat is the repository containing the Go packages common to all the Beats.